The Letterboxing North America Website FAQ

 You can also disable the function if you don’t like seeing status markings on boxes that you are researching by clicking Letterbox Status (Others) in Member Services.

-You’ll see there at Member Services that you can also Hide Found and Hide Own, which remove boxes from the long lists on search pages (useful if your region has a lot of boxes and you don’t want to sift through boxes you’ve already found every time you go there).
+You’ll see there that you can also Hide Found and Hide Own, which remove boxes from the long lists on search pages (useful if your region has a lot of boxes and you don’t want to sift through boxes you’ve already found every time you go there).
 You may also elect whether or not to receive confirmation emails when other people “find” your own boxes.

 The placer is the only one that can see the complete status history that all finders have marked on a letterbox.